Nuclear Power Plant Working

 Nowadays, the main use given to nuclear energy is the generation of electric power.
 Nuclear power plants are responsible of doing this process.
 Almost all nuclear power plants in production are using nuclear fission since the nuclear fusion, despite being under development, is currently unfeasible.

-Operation of a nuclear power plant
+Working of a light water nuclear power plant

 The basic principle of the performance of a nuclear power plant is based on obtaining heat energy through the nuclear fission of the atoms´ nucleus from the fuel.
 This heat energy, already being steam, will be converted into mechanical energy by a turbine, and in the end this mechanical energy will be converted into electrical energy by a generator.